This guide covers four drying methods, proper storage, and a refreshing iced chamomile tea recipe to try with your harvest.

 Did you know?
 You don’t need a lot of space to grow your own herbs, as many species do well in pots.
 Find out how to grow your own balcony herb garden if you don’t have a backyard at your disposal!

-How To Gather Your Own Herbs
+How to Gather Herbs for Tea

 If you’re planning on drying some herbs from your garden to use in homemade herbal tea blends, it’s important to know when and how to do it.
 Picking them correctly and at the right time can absolutely make a difference in flavor!